 Mom’s Guide to the Overland Park Arboretum and Botanical Gardens

-If you’ve never been to the Overland Park Arboretum, here’s our guide to everything you need to know before you go.
+Here’s our guide to everything you need to know before you go.

 What Kids Will Love

 There are so many spots for kids to explore and experience nature.
-My kids love looking for turtles and fish in the ponds, playing on the nature playground, and watching the trains loop through the train garden.
+My kids love looking for turtles and fish in the ponds, playing on the nature playground, and watching the trains loop through the Train Garden.
 There are easy trails, both paved and not, that are great for families wanting a short hike.

 What Moms Will Love